Home

 Jobs to be Done

-• When planning for a goal, I want to see the trade-offs between time, money, and returns so that I can make a deliberate decision.
+• Compare trade-offs between time, monthly amount, and expected returns so I can make a deliberate choice rather than guess.

 Who is it for